lamai6/random-quote-machine/README.md

 Once you're done, submit the URL to your working project with all its tests passing.

 Note: Twitter does not allow links to be loaded in an iframe.
 Try using the target="_blank" or target="_top" attribute on the #tweet-quote element if your tweet won't load. target="_top" will replace the current tab so make sure your work is saved.

+## Exam validation

+To ensure this project meets the specifications, FreeCodeCamp has a script that automatically run its own tests.
+You can run these tests following these steps:
+- start the app or go to the project [demo](https://lamai6.github.io/random-quote-machine)
+- click on the side menu at the top left of the page
+- select the "Random Quote Machine" project from the drop-down menu
+- click on "Run Tests" button